melpadden/docs-redux/condor/fee-elimination.md

 tags: [v2, features, tokenomics]
 hide_table_of_contents: false
 ---
-# Fee Elimination on Casper 2.0
+# Fee Elimination in Casper 2.0

-The Casper 2.0 (aka Condor) network upgrade introduces new options to the way a Casper Network can be configured to handle gas consumption.
+The Casper 2.0 network upgrade introduces new options to the way a Casper Network can be configured to handle gas consumption.
 Scheduled along with the release of Condor into Mainnet is a change in the configuration of the Casper Network to use a model known as **Fee Elimination** for gas payments.
 The purpose of this article is to introduce this model, and describe how Fee Elimination will affect the behavior of the Casper Network once Condor is released.

 <!-- truncate -->